se4astien/happy-cow-react/README.md

-# HappyCow :   Project with REACT and fetch data with Axios API.
+# HappyCow : Project with REACT and fetch API with Axios.

 React website clone 'HappyCow' with map.
 You can select any restaurants in Paris, view all details.